Ravenbrook/mps/procedure/review.rst

 [Notes for inclusion:
   - Review is not just (or even mostly) looking at diffs, though GitHub encourages this idea.
-  - History of MPS review.
-  - Why review is so important to the MPS.
   - Review is not just for code.
   - Check against book.gilb93.handbook [Gilb_93]_.
   - Check against kpa.pr, [CMU/SEI-93-TR-025]_, p L3-97
-  - proc.review.ref.]
+  - Review is about humans and mind tricks.]

 2. Purpose